nathanielhall/useApi/README.md

 ```

 ## useApiQuery
-> This is very similar to `useApi`.
-However, it accepts a promise instead of the url or request object.
+> `useApiQuery` provides more control by taking a promise rather than a request object.
+This allows for the response to be manipulated and stored in state rather thon the exact response data.

 ### Pass a promise using useApiQuery
 >